Raw Bones for Dogs: Safety Guide and Calcium Calculator

 About the Author

-Dr. Sarah Missaoui, DVM is a licensed veterinarian with 20+ years of clinical experience in canine health and nutrition.
+Dr. Sarah Missaoui, DVM is a licensed veterinarian.
+She brings 20+ years of clinical experience in canine health and nutrition.

 Dr. Missaoui earned her Doctor of Veterinary Medicine from the National School of Veterinary Medicine of Sidi Thabet (Class of 2001).
-She specializes in translating NRC 2006 nutritional standards into practical, food-first feeding strategies for dogs with chronic conditions, digestive issues, and food sensitivities.
+She specializes in translating NRC 2006 nutritional standards into practical, food-first feeding strategies.
+Her protocols target dogs with chronic conditions, digestive issues, and severe food sensitivities.

 Credentials: